The saying is proverbial: “People do not care how much you know until they know how much you care.”

 sunlupeo) is found only here in the entire New Testament.
 The noun

-lupeo (used 16 times in the New Testament) means sorrow or pain (either of body or mind).
+lupeo is used sixteen times in the New Testament, and it means sorrow or pain either of body or mind.
 But the addition of the prefix

 Herodotus, the Greek historian, used the word to describe the emotions of certain citizens who offered their condolences to a man whose brother had just died (6.39).

 In this passage, Mark seems to be suggesting the sympathetic nature of Jesus’ grief, as he contemplates the fact that these men were their own worst enemies (Vine, 362).
 What an index into the loving heart of the Son of God!